pm4py.ml.extract_ocel_features#

 str

-) – object type that should be consideredenable_object_lifecycle_paths (
+) – The object type to consider for feature extraction.enable_object_lifecycle_paths (

 bool

-) – enables the “lifecycle paths” featureenable_object_work_in_progress (
+) – Whether to enable the “lifecycle paths” feature.enable_object_work_in_progress (

 bool

-) – enables the “work in progress” feature (which has an high computational cost)object_str_attributes – string attributes at the object level to one-hot encode during the feature extraction
+) – Whether to enable the “work in progress” feature, which has a high computational cost.object_str_attributes – (Optional) Collection of string attributes at the object level to one-hot encode.

-object_num_attributes – numeric attributes at the object level to one-hot encode during the feature extraction
+object_num_attributes – (Optional) Collection of numeric attributes at the object level to encode.

 include_obj_id (